A Robust Large-Period Discrete Time Crystal and its Signature in a Digital Quantum Computer: Introduction

-\tc{Finally, in the efforts towards simulating quantum many-body systems on superconducting quantum processors~\cite{smith2019simulating,Eisert2021,RahmaniZhang2020,google2020hartree,IppolitiKhemani2021,Pouyan2022,mi2022time,FreyRachel2022,koh2022simulation,chen2022high,koh2023observation,kim2023evidence,xiang2023simulating},} we implement our proposed system in the IBM Q quantum processor \textit{ibmq\_cairo}.
-Despite the various aforementioned noise occurring in our NISQ-era device, a robust period-quadrupling order parameter are clearly observed even at \RBB{the accessible} moderate number of qubits.
-Our successful observation and analysis of period-quadrupling DTCs in a NISQ-era device are expected to further bridge the gap between fundamental studies of DTCs and their technological applications
+Finally, in the efforts towards simulating \tc{many-body condensed matter systems~\cite{smith2019simulating,google2020hartree,kim2023evidence}, including capturing the non-equilibrium quantum phenomena~\cite{Eisert2021,IppolitiKhemani2021,Mi2022,FreyRachel2022,koh2022simulation}, strongly-correlated quantum systems~\cite{RahmaniZhang2020,Pouyan2022,chen2022high} and topological quantum physics~\cite{koh2023observation,xiang2023simulating} on superconducting quantum processors}, \RBB{particularly for realizing DTCs beyond the period-doubling class previously achieved in Refs.~\cite{Mi2022, FreyRachel2022}, } we implement our proposed system in the IBM Q quantum processor \textit{ibmq\_cairo}.
+Despite the various aforementioned noise occurring in our NISQ-era device, a robust period-quadrupling order parameter are clearly observed even at the accessible moderate number of qubits. \tc{Thus, our successful observation and analysis of period-quadrupling DTCs in a NISQ-era device are expected to further bridge the gap between fundamental studies of DTCs and their technological applications.
+In particular, achieving a large-size higher-period DTC beyond the period-doubling type \RBB{in a system of qubits} is not just a quantitative change \RBB{since generating the necessary $\mathbb{Z}_n$ symmetry from the native $\mathbb{Z}_2$ symmetry of qubits is a highly nontrivial task.
+Moreover, it} could lead to quantum technological applications, such as for realizing a robust quantum memory or a passive quantum error-correcting device.
+The generalizability of our nontrivial DTC construction based on two-level particles also provides a fertile avenue for future theoretical and experimental studies to uncover rich phenomenology in the intersection of driven quantum matter and many-body quantum simulations on a hardware.}